sbugert/react-native-admob/README.md

 # react-native-admob [![npm version](https://badge.fury.io/js/react-native-admob.svg)](https://badge.fury.io/js/react-native-admob)

-### ⚠️ Please note, the master branch tracks development of version 2 of this library, which is currently in alpha.
+### ⚠️ Please note, the master branch tracks development of version 2 of this library, which is currently in beta.
 For version 1 please check out the [1.x branch](https://github.com/sbugert/react-native-admob/tree/1.x).

 A react-native module for Google AdMob GADBanner, DFPBanner and GADInterstitial (react-native v0.19.0 or newer required).